4Health canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a notable amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing a notable amount of meat.

-4Health canned dog food is a meat-based wet product using a notable amount of chicken or beef as its main sources of animal protein, thus earning the brand 4.5 stars.
+4Health Dog Food is a meat-based canned product using a notable amount of chicken, turkey or lamb as its main sources of animal protein, thus earning the brand 4.5 stars.

 A Final Word